To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Persistent rain dented enthusiasm a little on the second evening, as the carnival kicked off under leaden skies at the Victoria Falls Farm School.

 Local rock band Evicted were wholehearted in their thanks to the 30 or so people who left the cover of the food tent and bar and braved the rain to watch their opening set.
-They were followed by Mokoomba, whose roots are in Chinotimba township nearby but who fared little better in the precipitation.

 The scheduling also wasn't in Mokoomba's favour.
 For such a stunning act, they were put on at least two slots too early.